Q. American Express? Do my customers carry it?

 A. Steps you can take to minimise the chances of a dispute and chargeback happening include:

 - Keep all records of sales and charges.

-- Ensure your trading name appears correctly on the Cardmember’s statement.
+- Ensure your trading name appears correctly on the Card Member’s statement.
 To check the trading name we are quoting on statements is correct, call our Merchant Services team on 1300 363 614, available Monday to Friday 9am to 6pm (AEDT).